mb21/panwriter/README.md

 Things we should emulate in the preview, but for which there are [no markdown-it plugins yet](https://github.com/atom-community/markdown-preview-plus/wiki/markdown-it-vs.-pandoc):

-- `grid_tables`: grid tables are the only ones in pandoc, that can have e.g. a list in a cell
 - [`raw_attribute`](http://pandoc.org/MANUAL.html#extension-raw_attribute): we should probably just strip them from preview
 - backslash at end of paragraph, e.g. `![](foo.png) \` An ugly workaround that already works is `![](foo.png) &nbsp;`